memgraph/docs/products/memgraph/upcoming/tutorials/classifying-papers-with-ml.md

 ```

 Like in every correct training of the ML model, we need to split our data in
-3 sets: train, validation and test.
+three sets: train, validation, and test.
 We will use `sklearn` to split our nodes
 paired with their targets.

 ```python